astronomer/docs/learn/dynamically-generating-dags.md

 ### dag-factory

-Another open source tool for dynamic DAG generation is [dag-factory](https://github.com/ajbosco/dag-factory).
-The `dag-factory` package allows users to create DAGs from YAML files which contain both DAG and task-level parameters, removing the necessity to know about Airflow specific syntax.
-For examples of how to use dag-factory see their [GitHub repository](https://github.com/ajbosco/dag-factory/tree/master/examples).
+Another open source tool for dynamic DAG generation is [dag-factory](dag-factory.md).
+The [`dag-factory` package](https://github.com/ajbosco/dag-factory/tree/master/examples) allows users to create DAGs from YAML files which contain both DAG and task-level parameters, removing the necessity to know about Airflow specific syntax.

 ## Scalability